srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

 When you have an IoT Hub solution running in production, you will want to set up various metrics and enable diagnostic logs.
 Then, if a problem occurs, you have data to look at that will help you to diagnose the problem and fix it more quickly.

-In this exercise, you will enable diagnostic logs and use them to to check for errors.
-You will also set up some metrics to watch, and alerts that fire when the metrics hit a certain boundary.
+In this exercise, you will enable diagnostic logs and use them to check for errors.
+You will also set up some metrics to watch, and alerts that fire when the metrics hit a certain boundary criteria.

 #### Task 1: Enable diagnostics